 I love the elephants in Chiang Mai!

 Elephants are one of the national animals of Thailand.
-They are really cute and I love to pet them and play around with them.
+They are really cute and I love to see them play.
+I always take a ton of photos of them in the mud bath.

 The other activity I really like is the Thai cooking class.
 We have a lot of fun and I’ve made it into a game on my tours.
 It’s like Master Chef.
 Whoever’s food looks the best wins a beer.